berrym/lair-chat/README.md

 # The Lair Chat

 ## Current Version
-0.4.4
+0.5.9

 ## Description

 An asynchronous encrypted chat app written in the Rust programming language.
 It is both a terminal based server and TUI client.

-## Transport Refactoring Progress
+## Modern Architecture Implementation

 **Completed:**
+- Implemented ConnectionManager with async/await pattern
+- Created robust observer pattern for event handling
-- Error handling infrastructure with comprehensive error enums
+- Established comprehensive error handling with error type hierarchy
+- Developed encryption abstraction with secure implementation
+- Implemented proper dependency injection pattern
+- Created transport abstraction layer with TCP implementation
+- Built comprehensive testing infrastructure with mocks
-- Eliminated application crashes by replacing `.expect()` calls with proper error propagation
+- Eliminated global state throughout the application
-- Added graceful error handling with user-friendly messages
+- Added concurrent connection support with proper resource management
-- Established testing foundation for error conditions
-- Extracted encryption functionality into separate module for better code organization
-- Extracted key exchange logic into separate function with proper error handling
+- Implemented proper authentication flow with error handling
-- Extracted message processing logic into focused helper functions for better maintainability
-- Fixed scrolling functionality and text rendering issues in the TUI interface
-- Created foundational data structures for connection configuration and message handling

 **In Progress:**
-- Modular architecture redesign to improve testability and maintainability

-See `TRANSPORT_REFACTORING_PLAN.md` for full details.
+- End-to-end testing of complete message flow
+- Performance optimization and benchmarking
+- Documentation updates for v0.6.0 release

+See `LEGACY_MIGRATION_ACTION_PLAN.md` for migration progress and `NEXT_STEPS.md` for future plans.

 ## Getting started

 Install the mose recent version of Rust using your OS distributions package manager or Rust's own preferred rustup.
 For details check with your OS distribution or visit https://rust-lang.org for more information.

+## Architecture Overview

+The application now uses a modern, modular architecture with the following key components:

+- **ConnectionManager**: Central coordinator that manages the lifecycle of connections
+- **Transport Interface**: Abstraction for network communication
+- **EncryptionService**: Interface for secure message encryption
+- **ConnectionObserver**: Pattern for UI notifications and updates
+- **MessageStore**: Structured message handling and formatting

+This architecture provides improved testability, maintainability, and performance while eliminating global state.

 ### Building and Executing The Lair